buddypress/buddypress/readme.txt

 = Can I use my existing WordPress theme? =

 Of course!
-BuddyPress should work with just about any WordPress theme out there!
-If you want more control, you can install the <a href="http://wordpress.org/extend/plugins/bp-template-pack/">BuddyPress Template Pack</a>, which will help you add the necessary templates to your existing theme.
+BuddyPress works out-of-the-box with nearly every WordPress theme.

 = Will this work on WordPress multisite? =